 1. Find your inspiration

 First, find a person or organization who inspires you, and designate them as the beneficiary of your cancer fundraiser.
-Maybe you have a co-worker who is bravely battling lung cancer, a cousin who has just been diagnosed, or a favorite cancer center that helped a loved one in their time of need.
-Choosing one person or organization to rally around will inspire excitement in your supporters, and help them understand exactly where their donations will go.
+Maybe you have a co-worker who is bravely battling the disease, a cousin who has just been diagnosed, or a favorite center that helped a loved one in their time of need.
+Choosing a person or organization to rally around will inspire excitement in your supporters, and help them understand exactly where their donations will go.

 2. Gather a team

 Fundraising is fun with friends.
 Increase your network of supporters, and decrease your workload by inviting team members and assigning tasks.
 Decide on the type of fundraiser together, and then delegate tasks based on the interests and specialities of your team members.
-For example, one person may love promoting your fundraiser on social media, while another may prefer to ask for donations in person and share the fundraiser offline.
-Regularly check-in to make sure all team members are on the same page.
-Discover more tips about how to build a fundraising team.
+For example, a person may love promoting your fundraiser on social media, while another may prefer to ask for donations in person and share the fundraiser offline.
+Regularly check-in to be sure all team members are on the same page.
+Find out more tips about how to build a fundraising team.

 3. Share knowledge

-Because so many families are affected by lung cancer, make certain that part of your fundraising effort educates people about how to reduce cancer risks.
+Because so many families are affected by the disease, make certain that part of your fundraising effort educates people about how to reduce risks.
 Consider including tips on how to help someone who is sick, as this is often a source of worry for friends and family.
 Organize coverage from your local media to further raise awareness, or simply share a link that provides more information about preventative measures.

 4. Collect donations

 Determine how you will collect donations before you launch your online fundraiser, and decide what forms of payment you will receive.
-Hosting a fundraising event is another great way to inspire more donations, and get your local community involved in your cause.
+Hosting a fundraising event is another great way to inspire more donations, and help your local community get involved in your cause.

 Fundraisers that work

 Every day, people turn to GoFundMe to start their own medical fundraiser for the people and causes that matter most.
-And with a 0% platform fee, more of the money you raise goes directly toward lung cancer treatment and research.
+And with a 0% platform fee for organizers, more of the money you gather goes directly toward treatment and research.
 See how others are raising money in the hope for a cure, below.